Skip to content ↓

 Overview

-In Key Stage 4 we follow the AQA GCSE syllabus for both Art, Craft and Design (8201).
-Students are taught in mixed ability groups.
-This gives us the freedom to teach GCSE Art & Design in ways that inspire and bring out the best in all students, whilst equipping them with the skills to continue the subject with confidence at A-level and beyond.
-The flexibility of its design means we can tailor our course to your students’ interests and our department’s strengths.
-Teachers teach to inspire, challenge and motivate every student, no matter what their level of ability, while supporting the development of creative and engaging lessons.
+In Key Stage 4, students follow the AQA GCSE syllabus for Art and Design (art, craft and design) (8201).
+GCSE Art & Design is taught in ways that inspire and bring out the best in all students, whilst equipping them with the skills and knowledge to continue the subject with confidence at A-level and beyond.
+The flexibility of its design means we can tailor our course to our students’ interests and our department’s strengths and students have opportunities to work in both two and three dimensions, using a wide range of materials, techniques and processes.
+This is a coursework based subject with a final practical externally set assignment of 10 hours.

 Exam board and course